Edwards-R/understanding_docs/interpretation-regions.md

 |Bombus cryptarum|Fabricius|1775|
 |Bombus magnus|Vogt|1911|

 Expanding this table allows us to reference the type concept version for each taxon.

-> Note that the types and their versions used here are approximated, as precise type concept versioning requires the attention of an experienced taxonomist.
-These approximations will only be detectable by expert taxonomists who cover *Bombus*, and there is no practical impact of using approximations in these examples.
-Taxonomically precise versioning required far longer to explain and comprehend, whilst not adding any measurable value to a foundational explanation.

-> The type version used in this demonstration starts at the point of declaration of the genus *Bombus* by Latreille in 1802.
+The type version used in this demonstration starts at the point of declaration of the genus *Bombus* by Latreille in 1802, with *B. magnus* following after in 1911.

 |Name|Author|Year|Concept Author|Concept Year|
 |:-:|:-:|:-:|:-:|:-:|